kfiraberman/neural_best_buddies/README.md

 ### Tips
 - If you are running the algorithm on a bunch of pairs, we recommend to stop it at the second layer to reduce runtime (comes at the expense of accuracy), use the option `--fast`.
 - If the images are very similar (e.g, two frames extracted from a video), many corresponding points might be found, resulting in long runtime.
-In this case we suggest to limit the number of corresponding points per level by setting `--points_per_level 20` (or any other desired number)
+In this case we suggest to limit the number of corresponding points per level by setting `--k_per_level 20` (or any other desired number)

 ## Citation
 If you use this code for your research, please cite our paper: